Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 For some professions, it's harder to apply.
 You need really strong proof that you are an artist, not an artisan or a technical worker.
 In that situation, I recommend to hire an expert to help you.

+**Students** can join the KSK.
+If you work less than 20 hours per week, the KSK does not pay half of your health insurance, but it pays half of your public pension.[^55]

 ## What are the KSK requirements?

 When you apply for the KSK, you must prove that you meet those requirements.[^16] You must send a lot of [documents](/guides/ksk-kuenstlersozialkasse#required-documents) to prove that.